Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 A calculator, a pen, a wad of money, and a notebook with the words "Side Hustle Ideas" written in black marker.

-After becoming a proofreader and getting some experience under my belt, I decided to learn how to copyedit so I could work with a broader range of clients and make a bit more money.
+After becoming a proofreader and gaining some experience, I decided to learn to copyedit so I could work with a broader range of clients and earn a bit more money.

 Other related side hustles (besides copyediting) that proofreaders may wish to pursue include editing, beta reading, content writing, and copywriting.

-11) A proofreading side hustle adds to your financial security.
+11) A proofreading side hustle can support your financial security.

-Of course, a proofreading side job enhances your financial security by providing a second stream of income.
+A proofreading side job can enhance your financial security by providing a second income stream.

 And what would you do if you ever got laid off or fired from your day job?
 Your proofreading side hustle could help you make ends meet until you find another job.